guardian/support-frontend/README.md

 checkout flows in the production environment without having to use real payment methods and without cluttering up production systems with test data.

-In order to support this we have two closely related concepts Stage and TouchpointEnvironment which are described below.
+In order to support this we have two closely related concepts Stage and Touchpoint Environment which are described below.

 ### Stage
 Stage represents a runtime environment for the applications which use this library, either on a local machine (DEV) or in AWS (CODE or PROD)

 ### Touchpoint Environment
-TouchpointEnvironment represents a logical environment for our backend systems, mainly Zuora and Salesforce.
+Touchpoint Environment represents a logical environment for our backend systems, mainly Zuora and Salesforce.
 Environments are: SANDBOX, UAT or PROD

 Any environment *could* be used by any stage however in practice they are restricted to the following: